julsiju/rsschool-cv/cv.md

 ## **About myself:**

-A few years ago I created and administrated several wordpress web pages.
+A few years ago I created and administrated several WordPress web pages.
 I have also written articles for these web pages.
 It was about the unique Belarusian board game [**Archaeologists from Palesse**](https://boardgameby.wordpress.com/2017/04/11/paleskiya-arheolagi/), which we created with my friends.
 ![boardgame](https://sun9-82.userapi.com/c638422/v638422422/16dcf/h_RrbmAWZRQ.jpg)

 This game is really a captivating and useful project about history and forgotten knowledge, about archaeology and culture.
 I still want to keep creating something interesting and educational.
-So I start to studying html, css, js and more.
+So I started to study html, css, js and more.

 ## **Skills:**